 Equality, Diversity and Inclusion Promise

-For the last 12 years Movema has worked tirelessly, educating people about cultural differences, whilst also celebrating similarities and differences through our artistry and services.
+For the last 14 years Movema has worked tirelessly, educating people about cultural differences, whilst also celebrating similarities and differences through our artistry and programmes.

 Designing performances, projects and training to meet those needs and emerging needs of the isolated and under-represented.